 Interior house painting Theseus are a mosaic of the highest class.
 The house is named in honor preserved to our times mosaic of Theseus, Ariadne and the Minotaur.
 In the center of the circular maze - Theseus at his feet - the Minotaur, over which hung a sharp sword, right - the island of Crete, on the left - Ariadne at the bottom - the labyrinth as Crete, he personified.
 Actors names are written in uppercase Greek letters.
 To date, this mosaic in the manner of the scriptures and a variety of colors is considered the best of those that are found on the island of Cyprus.

-Story telling of the birth of Achilles, no less expressive.
-On the mosaic image of the goddess Thetis picture and mortal Peleus king seated on the throne.
-Holding a baby in her arms Achilles nurse prepares to dip it in a bowl of immortality.
-Behind the throne three goddesses of human destiny: Clotho, spinning vital thread Lohesis to help overcome all the vicissitudes of life, and Atropos, breaking off the thread of earthly existence.
-They are present here in order to determine the future of Achilles.
-Mosaic contains iconographic details not known to the ancient art to the point, but then firmly included in the biblical story of the Nativity.
+The plot, which tells of the birth of Achilles, is no less expressive.
+In the mosaic picture, the image of the goddess Thetis and mortal king Peleus are seated on the throne.
+Holding the baby Achilles, the nurse prepares to dip him into the cup of immortality.
+Behind the throne are the three goddesses of human destiny: Clotho, spinning the thread of life, Lochesis, helping to overcome all the vicissitudes of fate, and Atropa, breaking the thread of earthly existence.
+They are here to determine the future of Achilles.
+The mosaic contains details of iconography that were not known to ancient art until that time, but which later became firmly entrenched in the biblical story of the Nativity of Christ.

 House of Theseus consists of one hundred rooms arranged around a large courtyard.
 Most likely, this huge structure was not private property and public buildings, and, perhaps, the residence of the Roman governor of Cyprus.

 Orpheus House is famous because of the unique mosaic panels with reproduction of Orpheus surrounded by wild beasts, Hercules and Lion Nymphea and militant Amazon with a horse.